GuerrillaAnalytics/ansible-config/README.md

 # To launch

 -   set up your system as detailed below
--   activate the virtual environment
+-   activate the virtual environment with `source .venv/bin/activate`
 -   execute `ansible-playbook master.yml --ask-vault-pass`
+-   execute an individual tag with `ansible-playbook master.yml --ask-vault-pass -t <tag name>`

 # Set up your system